Do You Know Nevada’s Golf Cart Laws?

 • Marijuana metabolite (11-OH-tetrahydrocannabinol)

 If an impaired driver injures you, contact an experienced personal injury lawyer.
 The experienced team at Anthem Injury Lawyers will work aggressively to protect your rights and help you receive maximum compensation.
 Maybe you have hesitated to contact a Las Vegas car accident lawyer; you may have worried that a good lawyer would be unaffordable.
 We work on a contingency basis, so you don’t have to worry about upfront fees.
-Our law office is in Henderson, Nevada, and we work with clients in Las Vegas and vicinity.
+Our law office is in Henderson, Nevada, and we work with clients in Las Vegas and the vicinity.
 Contact us today at (702) 857-6000 to make an appointment for a free consultation.

 We hope you stay safe on the golf course.
 If you are injured in a Las Vegas area accident, you should speak with an experienced personal injury lawyer.
 Some people wonder why they need a personal injury lawyer to help them.
 A personal injury lawyer will work aggressively to protect your rights and help you receive maximum compensation for your injuries.

 Your choice of an accident lawyer is one of the most consequential decisions you will ever make.
-It’s important to select a Las Vegas attorney that can put you in the best position to win your case.
+It’s important to select a Las Vegas attorney who can put you in the best position to win your case.
 That’s why you need to speak with Anthem Injury Lawyers.
 Our experts offer you the best opportunity to win top compensation.
 Contact Anthem Injury Lawyers today at (702) 857-6000 to make an appointment for a free consultation.